Tabloid Witch Award logo

 How about a No Entry Fee contest for horror screenplays?

 It takes more effort (and endurance) to suffer through a bad screenplay than a bad movie.
-Thus, it's harder to find qualified people willing to do it for free (as a No Entry Fee contest, our budget is low).
+So for now, no.

 Can I enter more than one film?